Cleaning our Air

 Managing Earth’s Pinterest Page on Indoor Air Pollution details the health effects and solutions to create a better environment in which to live.

-More and more people are finally coming around to the notion that the number of chemicals in perfumes, colognes, aftershave, scented deodourants, hair and skin products, dryer sheets, detergents, fabric softeners, dry-cleaning chemicals, air fresheners, candles, along with cleaners, solvents, etc. are creating a toxic environment, and causing long and short-term negative health effects for many.
+More and more people are finally coming around to the notion that the number of chemicals in perfumes, colognes, aftershave, scented deodourants, hair and skin products, dryer sheets, detergents, fabric softeners, dry-cleaning chemicals, air fresheners, candles, along with cleaners, solvents, etc. is creating a toxic environment, and causing long and short-term negative health effects for many.
 Different scents can bring on different forms of illness, from an instant headache, nausea, or feeling of an assault on one’s central nervous system from the combination of chemicals, and the effects can be instant for many, and can also cause long-term issues if continually exposed.
-“Chemicals used in fragrances can cause health problems such as shortness of breath, headaches and migraines, nausea, muscle pain, and cold-like symptoms.
-Asthma, emphysema, bronchitis, and allergies can all be adversely affected by the chemicals found in scented products.
-According to the Lung Association, one study found that 72 percent of people with asthma had adverse reactions to perfumes.”
-Canada Safety Council

 Individuals choosing walking, cycling, carpooling, and using public transit over fuel-based vehicles can be very helpful in reducing air pollution.
-It is exciting to witness the growing number of Electric Vehicles hitting the roads, skies and waterways, and this will also be a big help.
+It is exciting to witness the growing number of Electric Vehicles hitting the roads, skies, and waterways, and this will also be a big help.

 It’s time to stand up for our human right to decent air quality and speak up about people using scented products inside the home and in the workplace.
 Thankfully, many governments and Human Resources Managers are setting out guidelines for wearing scented products in the workplace, and things are finally changing.
 If they are not changing where you work, you do have rights, so speak up.
 The more we speak up, the better for everyone.